skg01/Competition/Challenge_Safety/README.md

-How to run the project - Please refer Documentation file under Report folder                                                         Solution Approach - Please refer Report PPT under report folder
+How to run the project - Please refer Documentation file under Report folder                                                        and for Solution Approach - Please refer Report PPT under report folder